Drake669/dev-docs-test/resources/docs/8-settings/3-audit-trail.md

 ### Getting All User Actions

-To get all user actions, make a `GET` request to the `useractions` endpoint.
+To get all user actions, make a `GET` request to the `/api/v3/user-actions` endpoint.
 Here is the response you get:

 ```json
 {